Self

 4. Sing In the shower, but also (and especially) with other people.

-Even solitary singing has terrific physical benefits because it’s an aerobic activity that increases oxygenation in the blood stream and exercises major muscle groups in and around your heart, even when you’re sitting.
+Even solitary singing has terrific physical benefits because it’s an aerobic activity that increases oxygenation in the bloodstream and exercises major muscle groups in and around your heart, even when you’re sitting.
 So go ahead and sing your heart out!

 5. Create a nurturing physical environment at work and home.

-When "out there" feels chaotic and out of your control, you can still create a sense of sanctuary in your own little world.
+When "out there" feels chaotic and out of your control, you can still create a sense of sanctuary in your little world.

 Think in terms of activating all of your senses.
 Play some quiet music, light a candle, and set up a soothing tabletop water fountain.
 Have a cup of chamomile tea nearby and play with some aromatherapy.